Minister at center of Brazil's latest scandal quits

 A federal police source with knowledge of the statements said Calero told police that Temer had said to him last week that the permit refusal had created “operational difficulties for his government” and told him to find a solution with government lawyers.

-(Additional reporting by Alonso Soto.
-Editing by Daniel Flynn and W Simon)
+Additional reporting by Alonso Soto.
+Editing by W Simon and Andrew Hay